 Merna Mora is a 130,000 hectare working station run by the Fels family

 who has been operating this pastoral lease since 1889.
 The station stocks cattle and sheep, but fortunately for us they have also diversified their business and included tourism as well.

 The station has been open to visitors since 1968 and your hosts Kaye and Donald Fels (5 th generation Fels) will make you welcome and explain the features of the property and the area.

 The bush camping at Merna Mora is just fantastic, with a number of areas to choose from alongside the picturesque Moralana Creek.
 With the river red gums, flat quiet campsites, and the spectacular backdrop of the western flank of Wilpena Pound you would be hard-pressed to find a better spot to

 base yourself for a few days.

 Even though the camping is great at Merna Mora, the main attraction is the fantastic tracks available throughout the station.
 There are four tracks which are accessible for visitors, these are the Bunbinyunna Track, Historic Track, Lake Torrens Track and Wowee Track.

 Each track has its own set of challenges and attractions, with the Wowee Track the most difficult with a real “wow” factor.
 All tracks begin and end at the station, with maps and comprehensive trip notes included for your selected track.

 Supplies and fuel can be purchased from Hawker, so stock up here prior to heading to into the Flinders as there are limited supplies available here.

 Basic equipment spares and recovery equipment should also be carried.

 Mobile phone coverage is patchy with service available on the higher sections of the tracks, so alternative communication such as a satellite phone is a good option.

 Avoid the hot summer months and visit between April and October for the best time to camp and explore.

-The Flinders Ranges is a great destination in its own right, with some fantastic camping and 4WDriving available at the various stations in the Wilpena Pound area.
+The Ikara Flinders Ranges national park is a great destination in its own right, with some fantastic camping and 4WDriving available at the various stations in the Wilpena Pound area.
 The scenery is outstanding and this is a real outback experience you will not forget quickly.